-Applicants will be notified of the results of the grant competition within two months of the submission deadline.
+Applicants will be notified of the results of the grant competition within three months of the submission deadline.
 Grant recipients will be notified of their faculty advisor and copies of the notification of the award will be sent to department chairs and deans.
 If the faculty member receives the fellowship or grant and submits proof of the award to the Office of the Vice Provost for Academic and Faculty Affairs, an additional $2,500 to support the project will be made available to his or her research fund.
 Similarly, faculty whose ASHSS grant writing mentorship proposals are not funded, but who receive a fellowship or grant from one of the preferred organizations identified above may request $2,500 in project support if proof of award is delivered to the Office of the Vice Provost for Academic and Faculty Affairs.
 The $2,500 stipend is in addition to, and should not replace, any top-off funds that are customarily provided by the faculty member’s dean.

 REPORTING AND ACKNOWLEDGEMENT OF SUPPORT